russkev/budgetzero/README.md

 npm run dev
 ```

-# To run Cypress integration tests:
+# To run Cypress integration tests with UI:

 This application makes extensive use of end to end testing.